 Batemans Bay highlights

-Fancy drool-worthy seafood and stunning views?
-Batemans Bay will be your dream come true.
-Aside from the world-class restaurants and coastal views, Batemans Bay is the perfect place to snorkel.
+Are you after some drool-worthy seafood and stunning views?
+Batemans Bay belongs near the top of your list.
+Aside from its world-class restaurants and coastal views, Batemans Bay is also the perfect place to snorkel.

-Watersports are aplenty.
-Kayak around the bay and explore the area on water for a whole new perspective into this dreamy location.
+Other water sports are aplenty — why not kayak around the bay and explore the area on water for a whole new perspective into this dreamy location.

 Day 6: Experience Bega and Eden